 Too Much of a Good Thing

 If you are going to consume apple cider vinegar, stick to a dose of no more than 1 to 2 tablespoons per day.
 You will get the health benefits that you can derive from this dose, but more will not help you further.
 Consuming vinegar in greater amounts may even be harmful and cause side effects.
 Vinegar may cause irritation or erosion of the esophagus and stomach, it erodes tooth enamel, and it can lower potassium levels.
-ACV may trigger acid reflux.
+Apple cider vinegar may trigger acid reflux.
 Vinegar may interfere with the activity of certain medications including laxatives, diuretics, and medications that treat heart disease and diabetes.
 Check with your doctor or pharmacist before you start consuming vinegar to make sure it is safe for you.